RotierenderRoland/BundleWrap_demo/README.md

 2. Clone the repository with git clone
 3. Add your hosts to the nodes.py
 	- Webserver use the following naming pattern: webserver-number (eg. webserver-1)
-	- Loadbalancer use the following naming pattern: loadbalancer-number (eg. loadbalancer-1)
+	- load balancer use the following naming pattern: load balancer-number (eg. load balancer-1)
 4. Run bw apply apache and bw apply ha_proxy in order to apply the bundles
 5. Confirm if the infrastructure got configured correctly

-Tested on Ubuntu 24.04 with 1 loadbalancer and 2 webservers
+Tested on Ubuntu 24.04 with 1 load balancer and 2 webservers

 ## Open issues:
 1. Templating for HAProxy Conf: